 There are two metal chicanes on the access ramp to Charrington Place, which is also the signed route to City Station.
 These are difficult and unsafe even for regular bicycles, and form an impassable barrier for disabled users and adapted cycles.
 They should be replaced with chicanes complying with LTN 1/20 standards.
-This access route is owned and managed by the management company for Charrington Place and not in the control of the council.
+A section of this access route is owned and managed by the management company for Charrington Place.